evilchili/dnd-name-generator/README.md

 In Gnomish, we have two possible syllable templates, `consonant,vowel,vowel` and the shorter `consonant,vowel`, which will be selected one third as often.

-Templates can also support randomly-selected graphemes by joining two or more grapheme types with a vertical bar, for example `vowel|consonant` would choose one or the other; `vowel|consonant,vowel` would result in a vowel or a consonant followed by a vowel.
+Templates also support randomly-selected graphemes by joining two or more grapheme types with a vertical bar, for example `vowel|consonant` would choose one or the other; `vowel|consonant,vowel` would result in a vowel or a consonant followed by a vowel.

 ### How Words Are Constructed:

-The main interface for callers is word(), which returns a randomly-generated word in the language according to the following algorithm:
+The main interface for callers is `word()`, which returns a randomly-generated word in the language according to the following algorithm:

 1. Choose a random syllable from the syllable set